 Possession is deeply rooted in development, as it is deeply rooted in evolution.
 It is a central psychological issue expressed from birth.
-I tried to show that the psychology surrounding possession changes rapidly between birth and 5 years, following a chronology of 6 major Levels.
-More Levels could be distinguished based on a different and finer analysis.
-However, the developmental model presented here points to what I proposed are the major changes in children's experience of possession, from being implicit and unalienable, to becoming explicit and alienable property.
+I tried to show that the psychology surrounding possession changes rapidly between birth and five years of age, following a chronology of six major levels.
+More levels could be distinguished based on a different and finer analysis.
+However, the developmental model presented here points to what I propose are the major changes in children's experience of possession, from being implicit and unalienable, to becoming explicit and alienable property.

-The triadic transition occurring at 9 months is particularly instrumental in this development.
-It is at this new Level that infants show first explicit signs of exclusive possession (stranger anxiety and transitional objects).
-It is also at the same time, not haphazardly, that infants discover the power of possessed objects in enabling them to gain social attention (emergence of joint attention and secondary intersubjectivity).
+The triadic transition occurring at nine months is particularly instrumental in this development.
+It is at this new level that infants show the first explicit signs of exclusive possession (stranger anxiety and transitional objects).
+It is also at the same time, and not haphazardly, that infants discover the power of possessed objects in enabling them to gain social attention (emergence of joint attention and secondary intersubjectivity).

-From gaining social control they also gain the affirmation of who they are by claiming property at the next level (Level 4).
-However, the claimed or identified, hence conceptual property by 18 months, brings with it much conflict and social tensions because it is still unalienable for the child.
-It is only at the next two levels (36 and 60 months approximately), that children, constrained by the necessities of social exchanges, understand the additional social power that one gains by trading property.
+From gaining social control they also gain the affirmation of who they are by claiming property at the next level (level four).
+However, the claimed or identified, hence conceptual property by eighteen months, brings with it much conflict and social tensions because it is still unalienable for the child.
+It is only at the next two levels (thirty-six and sixty months approximately), that children, constrained by the necessities of social exchanges, understand the additional social power that one gains by trading property.

-Possession as property becomes alienable, and this opens up a whole new horizon of social cognitive progress, including the emergence of an explicit moral sense.
-Starting 5 years of age, and contingent with the development of theories of mind capacity, children develop the sense of possession as ethical property.
+Possession as property becomes alienable, and this opens up a completely new horizon of social cognitive progress, including the emergence of an explicit moral sense.
+Starting at five years of age, and contingent with the development of theories of mind capacity, children develop the sense of possession as ethical property.
 At this final level, children experience possession with the feeling of what is right and what is wrong.
 They begin to take an explicit ethical stance toward who should own what and why.